skilled-reflection/skilled-reflection.github.io/c07-gdn-bet.md

 you should accept you failed,
 and, in part,
 due to a miscalculation.

-This failure means
+Such a failure suggests
+other aspects of your plan
+are likely misguided, and

 the goal is further than
 you estimated.
+If you disagree,
-If you feel the conclusion is overstated, let's bet again.
+let's bet again.
-Or, to address
+Otherwise,
-your persistently miscalculated plans, consider applying for the Intellectual Bootcamp.
+to fix your miscalculated life plans, you'll need
+the Intellectual Bootcamp.